bf2799/gpr-bot/README.md

 # Overview
 This is the robot code for a college Capstone project aiming to put a ground-penetrating radar on a treaded robot.
 The robot's job is to respond to remote-controlled commands, figure out its location, send radar pulses and record the echoes, and telemeter that information back to a computer for further processing.

 This software runs on an STM32F767 microcontroller.
-Expected attached hardware includes an RC remote receiver, radar receiver, radar signal generator and transmitter, 2 quadrature encoders, IMU, GPS, transmitting radio, 2 motor drivers and motors, and a status LED.
+Expected attached hardware includes an RC remote receiver, radar receiver, radar signal generator and transmitter, 2 quadrature encoders, IMU, GPS, transmitting radio, 2 motor drivers and motors, and a battery voltage monitor.

 # Dev Environment Setup
 1. Install STM32CubeIDE (https://www.st.com/en/development-tools/stm32cubeide.html)